Louisiana Incorporation Services

 What is a Louisiana Annual Report?

-Your Louisiana Annual Report is a form you submit to the Secretary of State each year to confirm or update your corporation’s ownership and contact information.
-The report and $30 fee (+ $5 for credit card processing) are due on your Louisiana corporation’s anniversary.
+Your Louisiana Annual Report is a form you submit to the Secretary of State each year to confirm or update your corporation’s business information.
+The initial Louisiana report must be filed along with your Articles of Incorporation.
+The annual report is due on your Louisiana corporation’s anniversary.
 Because most people don’t celebrate corporate anniversaries like they do birthdays and wedding anniversaries, it’s easy to miss this filing deadline.
 While there’s no late fee, the state will eventually dissolve your corporation if your report remains unfiled.

 Louisiana has both a corporate net income tax and a franchise tax that apply to corporations.
 The Louisiana corporate net income tax rates are: